-The maximum total amount that can be used for special instruments in 2021–2027 will be around €21 billion.
+The maximum total amount that can be used for special instruments in 2021–2027 will be around €21 billion (in 2018 prices).
 There are two types of special instruments:

 - "Thematic special instruments" (Solidarity and Emergency Aid Reserve, European Globalisation Adjustment Fund, Brexit Adjustment Reserve) which provide for flexibility and additional means for specific events or budget lines;

 - "Non-thematic special instrument" (Flexibility Instrument, Single Margin Instrument), which provide the possibility to address more generally unforeseen circumstances or new/emerging priorities throughout the duration of the Multiannual Financial Framework.